Western Addition, San Francisco: History

 Historically, the Western Addition was first platted during the 1850s as a result of the Van Ness Ordinance.
 This large tract encompassed some 500 blocks running west from Larkin Street (the city's previous western boundary) to Divisadero Street, (hence the name "Western Addition") creating Jefferson Square, Hamilton Square, Alamo Square, Alta Plaza, and Lafayette Square.
+Areas further to the west were designated as the Outside Lands and would not be developed until later in the city's history.
 The area was initially used for small-scale farming; but, following the invention of the cable car during the 1870s, the Western Addition developed as a Victorian streetcar suburb.
 It survived the 1906 San Francisco earthquake with its Victorian-style buildings largely intact.

 After the Second World War, the Western Addition — particularly the Fillmore District — became a population base and a cultural center for San Francisco's African-American community, a consequence of opportune housing supply due to the internment of Japanese Americans.
 Since then, urban renewal schemes and San Francisco's changing demographics have led to major changes in the economic and ethnic makeup of the neighborhood, as the Fillmore District suffered from crime and poverty while many other districts underwent significant gentrification.
 The Central Freeway used to run through the neighborhood to Turk Street, but that section of the freeway was closed immediately after the 1989 Loma Prieta earthquake and later demolished.

 Since the early 1990s, the Western Addition has undergone significant gentrification.